ptsteadman/notebook/stories/summer-of-entropy.md

 "I feel a lot more social at these things when I'm on Klonopin," the woman said, a statement of fact.

-"I know what you mean, Lexapro made me like that."

 The dogs came around again, and Chris stuck out his hand.
 The dachshund stopped to give it a lick.

 "I raised a dog like this when I was on Lexapro," Chris said.
 "When I was eighteen, living at home with my parents."

-"I was on Lexapro, it had weird side effects."
+"I did Lexapro once, it had weird side effects."

 "Really?
 If anything the side effects were good, for me."